magento/architecture/design-documents/service-isolation/inter-service-communication.md

 * Invoker gets user type and user ID from the UserContextInterface instance
 * Invoker composes URL to access inter-service endpoint on the _Quote_ service node like __http://quote.mydomain.com/rest/inter/quote/cart-management/place-order__
+* Invoker finds no active _correlation ID_ so it generates a random string and adds it to the request to be sent to the _Quote_ service
+* Invoker generates a _request ID_ for this remote call
-* Invoker sends request to _Quote_ service node containing serialized ProductInterface argument, user type, user ID and returns a promise that will be fulfilled when the request finishes and return value is unserialized
+* Invoker sends request to _Quote_ service node containing serialized ProductInterface argument, user type, user ID, correlation ID, request ID and returns a promise that will be fulfilled when the request finishes and return value is unserialized
 * the request is sent using Guzzle library and it's sent asynchronously (concurrently with other requests)

 _quote service_
 * Receives HTTP request from the BFF, let's say on https://quote.mydomain.com/rest/inter/quote/cart-management/place-order
 * CartManagementInterface::placeOrder() is matched because URL generation rules are the same on all service nodes and managed by Framework
 * Checks inter_webapi.xml in _QuoteInterApi_ module to find if CartManagementInterface::placeOrder() is available
+* Reads _request ID_, tries storage (a cache) to see if an operation with such ID was already started or even finished - no record, this request is not a duplicate, continue processing
 * Reads user type and user ID information from the request and creates a UserContextInterface instance
 * Deserializes body into a string and the PaymentInterface instance (this node also has _QuoteApi_ modules and gets the service's arguments it provides)
 * Magento\Quote\Model\Quote\Payment is actually used as the argument because this node has _Quote_ module installed